 Q: Will there be group activities on board ship?

 A: Absolutely!
-We’ve got John Hodgman, Chuck Bryant and Jesse Thorn on board to coordinate some fun, and we’re planning all kinds of stuff, like a shuffleboard tournament and a trivia contest.
+We’re coordinating some fun activities, and we’re planning all kinds of stuff, like a shuffleboard tournament and a trivia contest.
 If past evidence is any guide, our attendees will be planning some group activities themselves.
-Specifics will be announced closer to the event.
+Specifics will be announced as we get closer to the sail date.

 Q: How are rooms assigned?

 A: As on all cruises, your ticket is based on double occupancy.
-You’ll get you a berth in a room with a special bed that’s designed to split in two as necessary.
+It’ll get you a berth in a room with a special bed that’s designed to split in two as necessary.
 If you’re traveling with someone else, you’ll share a room with that person.
 If you’re traveling alone, we’ll assign you a roommate.
-When you register, be sure to let us know your, uhm, party preferences so we can make sure to put compatible folks together.
-If you’d like a solo room, they’re certainly available, but are more expensive.
+When you register, be sure to let us know your evening proclivities so we can make sure to put compatible folks together.
+If you’d like a room alone, they’re certainly available, but are more expensive.

 Q: What’s included in my registration?